-We take a big picture approach to addiction recovery treatment - addressing the individual's whole lifestyle in relation to substance abuse, alcohol and binge eating addiction and partnering with the family throughout the treatment process whenever possible.
+We take a big picture approach to addiction recovery treatment - addressing the individual's whole lifestyle in relation to substance abuse, alcohol and co-occurring mental health issues and partnering with the family throughout the treatment process whenever possible.
 With our research-based programs, we don’t just focus on the problem, we strengthen the individual and focus on the future.

 We have designed our treatment programs to provide services that are research supported and are effective for producing long-term recovery.